OolonColoophid/octavo/includes/3artWorkshopBookletHeader.markdown

 Sometimes, when there is an instructor version of an exercise booklet, you'll be provided with a second version of this document, containing answers, a few days after your seminar.

+# Workshop

+Tlearn is a simple connectionist network program developed by Kim Plunkett and Jeffrey L. Elman.
+It’s a bit long in the tooth, but it is much more straightforward to use than most connectionist software, which makes it suitable as a teaching tool.
+That said, please remember:

+1. Save your work regularly

+2. Keep backups of the files you’re working on.

+Tlearn hasn’t been actively developed since 1999, and it does have some bugs.

 \newpage